doraeminemon/doraeminemon.github.io/docs/README.md

 Jul 2023 - Present: Technical architect working for multiple projects.

+Cloud & Big data hackathon:

+- Winning as the champion for the Cloud & Data hackathon project.
+- Guiding and helping other members on what direction project should take, from design to implementation.
+- Leverage new LLM & Gen AI technology by using Azure Speech API and OpenAI API
+- Tech stack: NextJS, ReactJS, Typescript, Javascript, OpenAI.

 LG CNS - Web image editor project:

 - Working for a Korean client.